lazyhope/metamodel/README.md

 https://github.com/user-attachments/assets/bb900b4e-b231-472a-b9f9-98c802dd7210

 MetaModel is a web application that streamlines the extraction and generation of structured data from unstructured text or images.
-It leverages advanced language models to parse information according to a custom JSON schema, which can be defined either in natural language or through a user-friendly visual interface.
+It leverages advanced language models to parse information according to the provided schema, which can be defined either in plain language or through a user-friendly visual interface.

-Built on top of [instructor](https://github.com/jxnl/instructor) and [pydantic](https://github.com/pydantic/pydantic), MetaModel creates dynamic Pydantic models for constraining and validating data using a custom JSON schema.
+Built on top of [instructor](https://github.com/jxnl/instructor) and [pydantic](https://github.com/pydantic/pydantic), MetaModel creates dynamic Pydantic models for constraining and validating data.
 It also integrates with [litellm](https://github.com/BerriAI/litellm) to support language models from various providers.

 ## Features